 Here dot (.) represent the current directory.

-The main method is calling the getConnection() method on DriverManager class by supplying connection string as the first argument, username as the second and password as the third argument.
-(Username and password is the database user name and password).
+The main method is calling the getConnection() method on DriverManager class by supplying the connection string as the first argument, username as the second, and password as the third argument.
+(Username and password are the database user name and password).

 The connection string is “jdbc:oracle:thin:@localhost:1521:xe”